adisciple50/ZoostormW76KLinuxConfig/README.md

 squeezing every last drop outta the clocks.

-this is just a config file for whoever wants it. if your as nuts as i am then leave a comment in issues.
+this is just a config file for whoever wants it. leave a comment in issues if you use this and could suggest better ideas for the k8-sse3.

 currently on linux 4 with no smp and ubuntu 15.10!
 XD